StefanJ20/Notes/Algorithms/algorithms.md

 ##### Kadane's Algorithm #####

 Kadane's algorithm returns the maximum sum of a contiguous subarray.
-This means an array nested within an array.
+This means an `array nested within an array`.
 This algorithm is taking a subset of integer values within the array, testing them against each other to find the subarray with the maximum sum instide of it.

 In this example, were passing in a parameter nums thats the parent array.
 We define two arrays.
 The Max found so far, and the current maximum from add operations.